-Trajectory data is a very common kind of spatio-temporal data.
-One typical example of trajectory data is the city traffic trajectory data, which records the tracks of moving objects, e.g. pedestrians, bicycles and various other vehicles.
-Effective visualization and analysis of such data may help us better understand the urban transportation system, find out strategies to reduce the number of accidents and traffic jams, thus ensuring people's safety, facilitating people's trip and elevating the economic efficiency.
-In a series of projects, we studied several aspects with trajectory data, including: traffic density, traffic jams and traffic pattern correlation.
+Trajectory data is a very common kind of spatio-temporal data, which keep track of the movement by sampling points.
+According the sampling rate, trajectory data set can be categorized into sparse trajectory and quasi-continous trajectory.
+Sparse trajectory records the movement in low sampling rate, such as the cell-based RFID data, social media data, etc. Quasi-continous trajectory records the moving in high sampling rate.
+One typical example of quasi-continous trajectory data is the city GPS traffic trajectory data, e.g. pedestrians, bicycles and various other vehicles.
+Effective visualization and analysis of those trajectories may help us better understand the urban transportation system, find out strategies to reduce the number of accidents and traffic jams, thus ensuring people's safety, facilitating people's trip and elevating the economic efficiency.
+In a series of projects, we studied in both two kinds of trajectories from several aspects, including: traffic density, traffic jams, traffic pattern correlation, travel behaviour and semantic derivation.

 We develop an interactive visual analytics system to help users explore the trajectories derived from geo-tagged social media.
 An uncertainty model integrated with the system is proposed to help users find reliable patterns from such sparse trajectories.